 Family Therapy is an approach where I would work alongside your family.
 By having conversations together and using techniques, I would facilitate each family member’s perspective, consider your strengths, and together generate ideas that can be helpful in creating changes with the worries you are experiencing.

-My professional background is within the Child and Adolescent Mental Health Service, (CAMHS), where I have worked for seventeen years, and continue to work there; as part of the Family Therapy team.
+My professional background is within the Child and Adolescent Mental Health Service, (CAMHS), where I have worked for eighteen years, and continue to work there; as part of the Family Therapy team.
 My professional background before completing my Family Therapy training was as a CAMHS Social Worker, where I worked with families, often having complex backgrounds with safeguarding and mental health issues within the family.
 I currently work with families where their child / young person has experienced mental health issues.
 These include issues such as Anxiety, Depression, Obsessive Compulsive Disorder, Self-harming behaviour, Eating issues, Trauma, Gender dysphoria, and Attachment.
 I also work with families where there are neurodevelopmental issues such as Autistic Spectrum Condition and Attentional issues.

 I have completed level one and two in Dyadic Developmental Psychotherapy; often referred to as DDP; and practice with these principles in mind.